mustafairan/Jira_export_to_docx/README.md

-A script to turn jira export to docx
+A script to turn jira xlsx export to docx using docxtpl

 To-Dos
 image support